 But taking a few seconds to study the photo and zooming in closely, also allows you to consider general brightness and image artifacts like motion blur, gain issues, lighting and so on at full 4K quality while the drone is still in the air.
 Some camera setting issues may otherwise not be noticed before analysing the footage after the inspection, when your only option is extensive post-processing or revisiting the site.

 4K preview allows useful considerations to be made throughout the inspection session.
 For example, if the light conditions change: Pause, check your 4K and do some tweaks.
-Maybe you even need to consider your flight mode settings?
+Maybe you need to consider your flight mode settings?
+When you’ve got the settings right, you can long-press the POI button to make a flagged (important) POI.
 Read on for more about this.

 Lidar provides stability